-With over 20 years experience working with animals, Therapaws Canine Hydrotherapy and Fitness has become Canberra and surrounding regions only dedicated integrated health and fitness facility for pets offering the use of hydrotherapy, physiotherapy, gym rehabilitation and swimming to help your pets be the best they can be; whether it's for post operative care, pain management, rehabilitation or fitness, your pets needs are catered for.
+With over 20 years experience working with animals, Therapaws Canine Hydrotherapy and Fitness has become Canberra and surrounding regions only dedicated integrated health and fitness facility for pets offering the use of hydrotherapy, physiotherapy, cold laser therapy and thermal imagingto help your pets be the best they can be; whether it's for post operative care, pain management, rehabilitation or fitness, your pets needs are catered for.

 Canine hydrotherapy involves the use of swimming and underwater treadmills to help dogs recover following surgery or injury, and for pets with more long term mobility problems.

 To ensure safety and appropriate treatment, hydrotherapy should be carried out by appropriately qualified and trained hydrotherapists to improve an animal's function in a purpose built, and suitably heated hydrotherapy pool or underwater treadmill.